gjtorikian/Earthbound-Battle-Backgrounds-JS/README.md

 in a few places by doing `Int8Array(1)`, and messing with the value added to the index.

+I've also intentionally chosen not to pull in libraries like jQuery or Underscore, simply because I didn't want to.

 ## License

 This app is in no way endorsed or affiliated by Nintendo, Ape, HAL Laboratory,